jinghuazhao/software-notes/misc.md

 # Miscellaneous software

-The Ubuntu archive, http://archive.ubuntu.com/ubuntu/pool/universe, is installed canonically with ```sudo apt install```.
 The source code is also available from the archive.
 We can trick the test even with compiling errors, e.g.,
 ```bash
 sudo apt install loki
 wget -qO- http://archive.ubuntu.com/ubuntu/pool/universe/l/loki/loki_2.4.7.4.orig.tar.gz | tar fvxz -